Egmont Arens: Printing and publishing

 Arens operated the Flying Stag Press from 1918 to 1927.
 In 1918, he began publishing a guidebook, The Little Book of Greenwich Village.
 Flying Stag Press published: Paul Thévenaz, a record of his life and art, by Alice de la Mer, a limited edition of 1,000 numbered copies in 1922, and Drawings by Rockwell Kent: A Portfolio of Prints, with 28 of Kent's black and white prints, in 1924.
 Arens also published plays, one of which was The Angel Intrudes, by Floyd Dell, Flying Stag Plays, No. 3, in 1918.
 In addition, Arens worked on The Memoirs of Jacques Casanova De Seingalt, the Aventuros Edition, 12 volumes each with a frontispiece from an engraving by Rockwell Kent, translated into English by Arthur Machen with an introduction by Arthur Symons, in 1925.

 Arens was art editor for Vanity Fair from 1922 to 1923, when that periodical was printing the work of young innovative artists.
 He was the editor of Creative Arts from 1925 to 1927.

+From 1926 until 1928, Arens was an editor of the radical art and literature journal New Masses.
+The entire editorial staff and executive board was replaced in 1928 to be more overtly Stalinist.